basher83/dagger-quality-gate/.serena/memories/container_optimization.md

 3. **Benefits**:
    - **Fewer Layers**: Reduces final image size
    - **Better Caching**: Single layer can be cached more efficiently
-   - **Proper Error Handling**: Pipeline fails if any step fails
+   - **Proper Error Handling**: Pipeline fails if any step fails (via && chaining)
    - **Complete Cleanup**: Both package cache and index files removed
    - **Atomic Operation**: All steps succeed or fail together

 ## Best Practices
-- Always use `set -euo pipefail` when chaining commands
+- Use `&&` to chain commands for error handling in POSIX sh
+- For bash-specific features like `pipefail`, ensure bash is available first
 - Clean up both apt cache (`apt-get clean`) and lists
 - Use `sh -c` to run multiple commands as one exec
 - Remove temporary files immediately after use
-- Chain commands with `&&` to ensure sequential success